-- give it back or cancel it and get either a refund or identical replacement, or
+- give it back or cancel it, and get either a refund or identical replacement

 In either circumstance, the consumer can seek compensation for any other reasonably foreseeable loss or damage.
-The Australian Consumer Law consumer guarantees guide will help to clarify what remedies can be provided
+To find out what remedies can be provided, read the Australian Consumer Law consumer guarantees guide.

-A minor failure occurs when a problem with a product can be fixed easily and in a reasonable time and does not have the characteristics of a major failure.
+A minor failure occurs when a problem with a product can be fixed easily, in a reasonable time and doesn't have the characteristics of a major failure.

-If you have identified a minor fault, but have not been able to fix it within a reasonable time, the consumer can choose to get the job done elsewhere and charge you reasonable repair costs.
+If you've identified a minor fault, but have not been able to fix it within a reasonable time, the consumer can choose to get the job done elsewhere, and charge you reasonable repair costs.

 Alternatively, if the fault cannot be repaired within a reasonable time, or at all, the consumer can choose to reject the product and demand a refund, replacement, or the difference in value.